precice/openfoam-adapter/docs/config.md

 For fluid-structure interaction, `writeData` can be `Force` or `Stress`, where `Stress` is essentially a force vector scaled by the cell face in spatial coordinates (with any postfix), thus, a conservative quantity as well.`readData` can be `Displacement` and `DisplacementDelta` (with any postfix). `DisplacementDelta` refers to the last coupling time step, which needs to considered in the case of subcycling.

 {% include warning.html content="You will run into problems when you use `Displacement(Delta)` as write data set and execute RBF mappings in parallel.
-This would affect user who use OpenFOAM and the adapter as the 'Solid' participant in order to compute solid mechanics with OpenFOAM (currently not officially supported at all).
+This would affect users who use OpenFOAM and the adapter as the "Solid" participant in order to compute solid mechanics with OpenFOAM (currently not officially supported at all).
 Have a look [at this issue on GitHub](https://github.com/precice/openfoam-adapter/issues/153) for details." %}

 ## Configuration of the OpenFOAM case